1964 Nobel Peace Prize

 The 1964 Nobel Peace Prize was awarded to the American Baptist minister and activist Martin Luther King Jr. (1929–1968) "for his non-violent struggle for civil rights for the Afro-American population."
-He is the twelfth American recipient to the prestigious Peace Prize.
+He is the twelfth American recipient of the prestigious Peace Prize.

 Laureate

 An adherent of Gandhi's principle of nonviolence, Rev. King began his efforts to persuade the U.S. Government to declare uncivil all the policies of racial discrimination in the southern states.
 His nonviolent struggle for civil rights and equality encountered violence and threats from racists and white supremacists.
 In 1963, more than 250,000 demonstrators marched to the Lincoln Memorial in Washington, where he gave his influential speech "I Have a Dream" in which he called for civil and economic rights and an end to racism in the United States.
 The following year, President Lyndon B. Johnson signed the law prohibiting all racial discrimination.
 Finding resistance from white officials, Rev. King lead another peaceful march in 1965 to totally end racial segregation and recognize African-Americans constitutional right to vote.
 In April 1968, he was assassinated for his civil rights advocacy, which was later continued by his wife, Coretta Scott King, and other surviving pioneers of the movement.